roman-milk/roman-milk.github.io/leslie-proves-her-point.md

  She just looked down at me so I lowered my head again.
 Again she pushed me away and I looked up at her and our eye's met and I could see pain in hers and then she turned her head away for me and said, "Yes, I've been fucking someone else."

  "Fine" I said, "Now that we have that out of the way, can I please eat the pussy of the woman I love?"
 I didn't wait for an answer - I just did it.
-Report_Story #1